You've got to try this delicious candied fruit recipe, tanghulu. It's a sweet treat that has a delightful crunch!

 Tanghulu, also called bingtang hulu, is a popular street food in Northern China that's made with Hawthorn fruit and sugar.
 Multiple berries are placed on long bamboo sticks and dipped in a sugar syrup that hardens into a sweet treat.

 Now, tanghulu is made with more than just hawthorn berries - you might find it made from kiwis, strawberries, cherry tomatoes, pineapples, bananas, and grapes.
 They're a fun treat to make for Chinese New Year!
+When I studied abroad in China I loved enjoying tanghulu from the street vendor near my dorm - it's been so fun to learn to make it at home.

 See the recipe card for full details.

-How to Make this Recipe
+How to Make Candied Fruit

 This recipe doesn't call for many ingredients, but it can be a little tricky to make.
 When you're heating sugar, it can quickly go from a perfect consistency to burnt.
 I highly recommend using a candy thermometer.

-Dip the berries
+Step 5 - Dip the berries

 Working quickly, tip the pot to the side so the sugar is deeper.
 Dip the fruit skewers in and twirl them to coat the fruit fully.
 Remove them, allow excess sugar to drip off, and then place them on the parchment or silpat.
 Repeat until you run out of fruit or the sugar becomes too hard.